benmaier/netwulf/docs/about.rst

 About this project
 ==================

-Netwulf is an interactive visualization engine for networkx_ Graph-objects.
-Unlike other visualization methods, it is neither slow, nor does it rely to install any crude dependencies.
-On top, fine-tuning visualizations is made simple due to the interactive visualization nature and reproducing visualizations is made possible thanks to seamless communication between Python and the visualization tool.
+Netwulf is an interactive visualization tool for networkx_ Graph-objects, that allows you to produce beautiful looking network visualizations.
+Simply input a `networkx.Graph` object, style the network in the interactive console and either download the result as a PNG or pipe the layout back to Python for further processing.
+Netwulf is fast and relies on no crude dependencies.

 Quick example
 -------------